From 1840 to 2011

 July 29, 1981, St Paul’s Cathedral.
 Designers: David and Elizabeth Emanuel

-Perhaps the most famous Royal wedding of the modern era, designed by husband and wife design team David and Elizabeth Emmanuel, was for the union of Lady Diana Spencer to Prince Charles.
-The young Diana had previously been styled for an engagement photo-shoot in a chiffon blouse designed by the Emmanuels.
+Perhaps the most famous Royal wedding of the modern era, designed by husband and wife design team David and Elizabeth Emanuel, was for the union of Lady Diana Spencer to Prince Charles.
+The young Diana had previously been styled for an engagement photo-shoot in a chiffon blouse designed by the Emanuels.
 Apparently, taken by the style, Diana personally selected the unknown designers to make her wedding dress.
 The ivory silk taffeta design included a large crinoline, oversized puff sleeves, a meringue and a 25 foot train.
 The bodice was trimmed with antique handmade lace which had belonged to Queen Mary and the whole dress was embroidered with thousands of sequins and over 10,000 pearls.
 S. Lock & Co (Now Hand & Lock) were tasked with the labour intensive and complex embroidery on the 139 metres of tulle that made up the veil.

-In addition to being the most secretive design project of its time the Emmanuels were challenged by practical issues posed by both the dress and the bride.
+In addition to being the most secretive design project of its time the Emanuels were challenged by practical issues posed by both the dress and the bride.
 The silk of the meringue and the train was prone to creasing and en-route to St Paul’s Cathedral, despite Diana’s best efforts the smooth finish couldn’t be preserved.
 Also Diana herself, who was suffering from bulimia in the lead up to the wedding dropped from a UK 14 dress size to a UK 10.

 An estimated audience of 750 million people watched live on television as Diana walked up the aisle looking like a true-life fairy-tale Princess marrying her Prince charming.
 Despite the private drama the dress was a sensation and set the style for wedding couture for the entire decade.
 View full image